PascalSteger/selfprog/README.md

 SelfProg is a project to emulate the evolution of a genome in assembler.

+Why would we want to do this?
+In conventional programming, a computer program is written in a way that specifies each operation the computer has to perform.
+Random elements mostly apply to the data the program is working with, not the program structure itself.
+The algorithm can thus not change, and human interaction is needed to evolve it to a new stage.

+The idea behind SelfProg is to enable the program to modify itself, randomly, and to evolve a pool of such modified programs.

 nature.sh
 ---------
-Linux-shell based program to steer modifications and recompilation check
+Linux-shell based program to steer modifications and recompilation check.
+This script intends to emulate nature in the process of evolution.

 cell
 ----
-Main program, small compiler in assembler to transform bytes written out in a text file into a corresponding hex file.
+cell is the main program.
+It started as a small compiler in assembler to transform bytes written out in a text file into a corresponding executable hex file.

 recompiles
 ----------
-Directory to hold
+Directory to hold current programs that not only execute without error message, but also are able to reproduce themselves from their byte output.